This Kansas City Man's Mother Died Alone, But He Finds Lessons In How She Lived For This Pandemic Er

 “To sit at her small piano she was still allowed to have in her assisted living apartment and play Claire de Lune, it meant so much to my mom,” says Rasmussen.

-Not long after that, Cathleen Rasmussen began suffering complications from congestive heart failure.
+Not long after that, Kathleen Rasmussen began suffering complications from congestive heart failure.
 She was admitted to the hospital.
 It wasn’t long before medical staff told them she was a candidate for hospice.

 Rasmussen and his brother drove her to the skilled-nursing wing of the facility where, without knowing at the time, they’d see their mother for the last time.